 Dunning Best Practices: 10 Steps to Ending Passive Churn

-When you’re hustling hard to grow your customer base, it’s always frustrating to churn customers.
+When you’re hustling to grow your customer base, it’s frustrating to churn customers.

-And nothing is more frustrating than losing good customers to failed payments, aka passive churn.
+And nothing is worse than losing good customers to failed payments, aka passive churn.

-Small mistakes while addressing failed payments will cost your business today, and hamstring growth forever.
+Small mistakes while addressing failed payments have a big impact on growth.
 The problem only gets worse, as lost customer value compounds month-over-month.

 Who are we?
 Churn Buster has been helping subscription companies fix their billing problems since 2013, working with some of the fastest growing E-commerce and SaaS companies in the world.